Vikramaditya: Early legends

 Gaha Sattasai (or Gatha-Saptasati), a collection of poems attributed to the Satavahana king Hāla (r.
 20 – 24 CE), mentions a king named Vikramaditya who gave away his wealth out of charity.
 However, many stanzas in this work are not common to its revisions and are apparent Gupta-period expansions.
-The verse about Vikramaditya is similar to a phrase—Anekago-shatasahasra-hiranya-kotipradasya—found in Gupta inscriptions about Samudragupta and Chandragupta II (for example, the Pune and Riddhapur copper-plate inscriptions of Chandragupta's daughter, Prabhavatigupta); this phrase may have been a later, Gupta-era insertion in the work attributed to Hāla.

-The earliest uncontested mentions of Vikramaditya appear in sixth-century works: the biography of Vasubandhu by Paramartha (499–569) and Vasavadatta by Subandhu.
-Paramaratha quotes a legend which mentions Ayodhya ("A-yu-ja") as the capital of king Vikramaditya ("Pi-ka-la-ma-a-chi-ta").
+The verse about Vikramaditya is similar to a phrase—Anekago-shatasahasra-hiranya-kotipradasya—found in Gupta inscriptions about Samudragupta and Chandragupta II (for example, the Pune and Riddhapur copper-plate inscriptions of Chandragupta's daughter, Prabhavatigupta); this phrase may have been a later, Gupta-era insertion in the work attributed to Hāla.The earliest uncontested mentions of Vikramaditya appear in sixth-century works: the biography of Vasubandhu by Paramartha (499–569) and Vasavadatta by Subandhu.
+Paramaratha quotes a legend that mentions Ayodhya ("A-yu-ja") as the capital of King Vikramaditya ("Pi-ka-la-ma-a-chi-ta").
 According to this legend, the king gave 300,000 gold coins to the Samkhya scholar Vindhyavasa for defeating Vasubandhu's Buddhist teacher (Buddhamitra) in a philosophical debate.
 Vasubandhu then wrote Paramartha Saptati, illustrating deficiencies in Samkhya philosophy.
 Vikramaditya, pleased with Vasubandhu's arguments, gave him 300,000 gold coins as well.
 Vasubandhu later taught Buddhism to Prince Baladitya and converted the queen to Buddhism after the king's death.
-According to Subandhu, Vikramaditya was a glorious memory by his time.
+According to Subandhu, Vikramaditya was a glorious memory of his time.

 In his Si-yu-ki, Xuanzang (c.
 602) identifies Vikramaditya as the king of Shravasti.
-According to his account, the king (despite his treasurer's objections) ordered that 500,000 gold coins be distributed to the poor and gave a man 100,000 gold coins for putting him back on track during a wild boar hunt.
-Around the same time, a Buddhist monk known as Manoratha paid a barber 100,000 gold coins for shaving his head.
+According to his account, the king (despite his treasurer's objections) ordered that 500,000 gold coins be distributed to the poor and gave a man 100,000 gold coins to put him back on track during a wild boar hunt.
+Around the same time, a Buddhist monk named Manoratha paid a barber 100,000 gold coins for shaving his head.
 Vikramaditya, who prided himself on his generosity, was embarrassed and arranged a debate between Manoratha and 100 non-Buddhist scholars.
 After Manoratha defeated 99 of the scholars, the king and other non-Buddhists shouted him down and humiliated him at the beginning of the last debate.
 Before his death, Manoratha wrote to his disciple Vasubandhu about the futility of debating biased, ignorant people.
 Shortly after Vikramaditya's death, Vasubandhu asked his successor, Baladitya, to organise another debate to avenge his mentor's humiliation.
 In this debate, Vasubandhu defeated 100 non-Buddhist scholars.